sjl/.plan/README.markdown

 Did some more work on The Data Compression Book.
 Wrote up a little `main` skeleton for the binaries.
 Might use this as an excuse to try out subtask-style interfaces in Adopt.
 I think it'll work, but I haven't actually tried it yet.

+## 2020-07-26

+Finally finished reading ULSAH.
+Took a few months, but aside from skimming over 20% that wasn't super relevant it was as good as I remember back from 2008.
+Lots of things I need to look deeper into and try out on my own:

+* `strace` and friends.
+* Performance monitoring stuff: `sar`, `vmstat`, `iostat`, etc.
+* VMs using KVM and Qemu instead of Virtualbox.
+* Learn more about `systemd` (unfortunately).
+* Poke at `btrfs` a bit more using my existing setup.
+* Look into Ansible as a configuration management system — it seems the simplest of the Puppet/Chef/Salt/Ansible crew.
+* Building machine images with Packer.
+* Look into Terraform for deployment.
+* Restructure local wifi into main/guest networks.